gSchool/ada-developer-skills/00-welcome-to-ada/wk-02-what-is-a-retro.md

 "Agile" is a set of methodologies and processes of software development.
 In Agile, a sprint is a phase of a project.
 A project is completed over many sprints.
 Agile teams conduct a _retrospective_ after each sprint.
 This is an opportunity to examine how the team is working together.
 It's a mediated conversation about the process by which the team is accomplishing its tasks and goals.

-_Side-note: We often use a different word like "iteration" instead, as "sprint" can imply moving at lightning speed all the time, which isn't a health long-term work environment._
+_Side-note: We often use a different word like "iteration" instead, as "sprint" can imply moving at lightning speed all the time, which isn't a healthy long-term work environment._

 We will get more into depth about Agile software development over the curriculum.